awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

    + **Promotional** – Noncritical messages, such as marketing messages\.
 Amazon Pinpoint optimizes the message delivery to incur the lowest cost\.
    + **Transactional** – Critical messages that support customer transactions, such as one\-time passwords for multi\-factor authentication\.
 Amazon Pinpoint optimizes the message delivery to achieve the highest reliability\.

-   This campaign\-level setting overrides your default message type, which you set on the **Settings** page\.
+   This campaign\-level setting overrides your default message type, which you set on the SMS settings page for the project\.

-1. Under **Message content**, choose whether you want to **Create a new message** or **Use an existing template**\.
+1. For **Message content**, choose whether you want to **Create a new message** or **Use an existing template**\.

 1. For **Message**, type the message body\.
 Your text message can have up to 160 characters\.
-A character counter below the left edge of the field counts down from 160 as you enter the text of the message\.

-   When you finish writing the message, you can save it as a template and use it again later by choosing **Save as template**\.
+1. When you finish writing the message, you can save it as a template and use it again later by choosing **Save as a template**\.

 1. \(Optional\) For **Sender ID**, type a custom ID that contains up to 11 alphanumeric characters, including at least one letter and no spaces\.
 The sender ID is displayed as the message sender on the receiving device\.
 For example, you can use your business brand to make the message source easier to recognize\.

    Support for sender IDs varies by country or region\.
 For more information, see [Supported Countries and Regions](channels-sms-countries.md)\.

-   This message\-level sender ID overrides your default sender ID, which you set on the **Settings** page\.
+   This message\-level sender ID overrides your default sender ID, which you set on the SMS settings page for the project\.

 1. If you created this campaign as an A/B test campaign \(as opposed to a standard campaign\), repeat the steps in this section for each treatment\.
 You can switch between treatments by using the tabs at the top of the **SMS details** section\.